adavenport94/add-watermark/README.md

-# Add watermark to an image with opencv
+# Add watermark to an image using opencv

 Python script to add a transparent watermark to an existing image using opencv